dotnet/docs-maui/docs/essentials/launcher.md

 ---
 title: "Xamarin.Essentials Launcher"
-description: "The Launcher class in Xamarin.Essentials enables an application to open a URI by the system."
+description: "The Launcher class in Microsoft.Maui.Essentials enables an application to open a URI by the system." ms.date: 08/20/2019
-author: jamesmontemagno
-ms.custom: video
-ms.author: jamont
-ms.date: 08/20/2019
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Launcher
+# Launcher

-The **Launcher** class enables an application to open a URI by the system.
+The `Launcher` class enables an application to open a URI by the system.
 This is often used when deep linking into another application's custom URI schemes.
 If you are looking to open the browser to a website then you should refer to the **[Browser](open-browser.md)** API.

 ## Get started